wharfkit/website/src/lib/docs/Antelope/P2PClient.md

 ---
 title: P2PClient
-description: change_me
+description: Access the Antelope P2P network to stream live activity and sync blockchain state.
 category: Antelope
-published: false
+published: true
 ---

 # P2PClient

 The `P2PClient` provided by the [Antelope](#) library is a client capable of sending and receiving messages on a native Antelope peer-to-peer network.

-All documentation surrounding usage of this client will focus on usage within a nodejs context.
+> **NOTE**: This documentation about the usage of the `P2PClient` will focus on usage within a nodejs context.
+While it may be possible in the browser context, it has not been tested.

 ## Usage